 Pupils who find lunchtimes a challenge are able to join the lunchtime club which is organised by experienced teaching assistants.
-Fun games and activities are made available to help provide the pupils with social skills to enable them to form friendships.
 A pupil led Peer Mediation service is available every lunch time.
 Children and young people can be more comfortable talking to someone their own age who understands their concerns and their perspective.
 During peer mediation trained pupils listen to others' points of view and offer advice.
 Peer mediation can provide a safe structure for children and young people to solve their problems and learn to negotiate.

-We are also able to consult outside agencies such as the school nurse, SEND services, the Educational Psychologist or Younger Minds counselling service if more specialist support is required.
+We are also able to consult outside agencies such as the school nurse, Inclusive learning services, the Educational Psychologist or Younger Minds counselling service if more specialist support is required.